 - The scope of the test and the public-private nature of ADVANCE was a challenge to the normal contracting and operating procedures of all participants. - The development of the RF subsystem for ADVANCE met the challenges of matching existing communications technology with new concepts from the ITS arena. - Communication within each organization and the need to remain open and accessible with respect to transfers of information between organizations is of extreme importance. - To ease the burden on the integration process, the use of releases is a very effective concept.
-However, in order for it to function properly, work must remain on schedule. - Evaluators and other parties integrally involved with the ADVANCE Targeted Deployment implemented and maintained an evaluation data collection effort consistent with plan specifications, despite encounterin, numerous obstacles during the testing period. - The design of future systems should be a "bottoms up" approach wherein functionality is added as the capacity of the hardware and the project schedule are defined. - Rapid prototyping of future systems to obtain user feedback on the TIC interface during the design process is recommended. - The gap between potential and actual system performance must be closed before the confidence of prospective ATIS users can be won sufficiently to make them acquire the system and act consistently on ATIS guidance. - The travel time reports provided by probes were generally very accurate. - The density of probes need not be very high for a probe based system to be effective. - Detectors are fairly effective under low and moderate congestion, but are not of much value in high congestion situations unless the deployment of detectors is increased.
+However, in order for it to function properly, work must remain on schedule. - Evaluators and other parties integrally involved with the ADVANCE Targeted Deployment implemented and maintained an evaluation data collection effort consistent with plan specifications, despite encountering numerous obstacles during the testing period. - The design of similar systems should be a "bottoms up" approach wherein functionality is added as the capacity of the hardware and the project schedule are defined. - Rapid prototyping of similar systems to obtain user feedback on the TIC interface during the design process is recommended. - The gap between system potential and actual system performance must be closed before the confidence of prospective ATIS users can be won sufficiently to make them acquire the system and act consistently on ATIS guidance. - The travel time reports provided by probes was generally very accurate. - The density of probes need not be very high for a probe based system to be effective. - Detectors are fairly effective under low and moderate congestion, but are not of much value in high congestion situations unless the deployment of detectors is increased.

-- The institutional issues encountered in ADVANCE caused minor delays in the Project because they caused uncertainty in completing administrative responsibilities according to schedule. - Development and implementation of new traffic analysis algorithms in a real world application environment with a fixed time schedule requires coordination and collaboration among algorithm developers, implementation programmers, developers and installers of the technology to be used for data collection and communication, and the operators of the implemented system. - All project management and Steering Committees should remain vigilant for changed conditions from those in existence at the inception of any large scale, long term field test. - Redirection of efforts may well have an overall benefit, even though specific targets of development are temporarily abandoned for pursuance by future projects. - Expediting the dissemination of current findings to other developers nationwide may be more valuable than delaying this information sharing until a more conclusive evaluation is achieved / accomplished. - The ADVANCE success in achieving most of its original goals and the wealth of data collected in this more limited effort are enumerated as a testament to the decision to implement the Targeted Deployment.
+- The institutional issues encountered in ADVANCE caused minor delays in the Project because they caused uncertainty in completing administrative responsibilities according to schedule. - Development and implementation of new traffic analysis algorithms in a real world application environment with a fixed time schedule requires coordination and collaboration among algorithm developers, implementation programmers, developers and installers of the technology to be used for data collection and communication, and the operators of the implemented system. - All project management and Steering Committees should remain vigilant for changed conditions from those in existence at the inception of any large scale, long term field test. - Redirection of efforts may well have an overall benefit, even though specific targets of development are temporarily abandoned for pursuance by future projects. - Expediting the dissemination of current findings to other developers nationwide may be more valuable than delaying this information sharing until a more conclusive evaluation is achieved / accomplished. - The ADVANCE success in achieving most of its original goals and the wealth of data collected in this more limited effort are enumerated as a testament to the decision to implement the Targeted Deployment. - The ADVANCE MNA interface proved to have no negative safety impacts, however, because no significant performance benefit was observed to result from the ADVANCE voice supplement in contrast to that of TravTek, future ATIS designers should explore the effects of voice message content and their relationship to driver performance, safety and driver preference.

-The dynamic route guidance concept, which was central to ADVANCE was tested, the infrastructure developed was transitioned to support a broader range of ITS deployments, and the multi-state corridor activities were supported and given a more central focus.
+The dynamic route guidance concept, which was central to ADVANCE, was tested, the infrastructure developed was transitioned to support a broader range of ITS deployments, and the multi-state corridor activities were supported and given a more central focus.
 The public and private participants in ADVANCE were provided with significant new information to continue their ITS deployment pursuits.
-Participants have agreed that the overall experience was challenging and productive: a positive as well as a pioneering, example of public/private partnerships to develop state-of-the-art transportation systems.
+Participants have agreed that the overall experience was challenging and productive: a positive as well as a pioneering example of public/private partnerships to develop state-of-the-art transportation systems.